-This was a record year on many fronts for KidsOut and their statistics are very impressive indeed.
-For example, KidsOut more than doubled the number of toy boxes sent out to the UK's most vulnerable children -1,395 sent, previous best was 693!
-KidsOut addressed the decline in the number of disadvantaged children attending the Rotary Day Out and saw over 23,000 taking part.
-Their new Fun Day initiative provided 1,140 children with a superb day out.
+KidsOut has continued to grow and their statistics are very impressive indeed.
+For example, KidsOut sent out 1430 toy boxes to the UK's most vulnerable children - the most to date.
+KidsOut once again increased the number of disadvantaged children attending the Rotary Day Out and saw over 24,000 taking part - nearly 1500 more than the previous year.
+The second year of their Fun Day initiative provided 2019 children with a superb day out - nearly 900 more than last year.
 Two sensory rooms were delivered, with a third paid for waiting delivery.
-Over 1,300 schools and over 160,000 children signed up to World Stories and their best statistic came from the new KidsOut 'SWITCH' initiative that succeeded in returning 190 runaway or excluded from school children back into mainstream education.
+Over 1,700 teachers and over 195,000 children signed up to World Stories.

-Of note, what the statistics hide is the fact that not only did KidsOut increase the number of children supported but that the support itself was of a very different quality and of much more focussed benefit for disadvantaged children.
-For example, their new workshop initiative delivered real tangible benefits to the children participating and a disadvantaged child is now not just getting a once off activity but also being provided additional and follow on services.
+Of note, what the statistics hide is the fact that not only did KidsOut increase the number of children supported but that the support itself was of a very different quality and of much more focussed benefit for refuge children in particular.
+For example, their workshop initiative delivered real tangible benefits to the children participating and a disadvantaged child is now not just getting a once off activity but also being provided additional and follow on services.

-The transformation that is currently occurring within KidsOut could not happen without the full and active support of its key network of volunteers.
-It should be noted that this success is a direct result of the Chairs' overall leadership, a diverse range of Trustees, KidsOut new Ambassador Initiative, the regional event committees and the small team of staff and volunteers at their office in Leighton Buzzard.
-The challenge will be to repeat the success of this year!
+The transformation that has continued within KidsOut could not happen without the full and active support of its key network of volunteers.
+It should be noted that this success is a direct result of the Chairs' overall leadership, a diverse range of Trustees, KidsOut expanding network of Ambassadors, the regional event committees, closer ties with Rotary and the small team of staff and volunteers at their office in Leighton Buzzard.
+The challenge will be to continue this rapid year on year growth!

-It is important to note that in-kind support has significantly increased this year and has directly helped to deliver more services.
-This support included £117,000 worth of new toys, storage and carriage, £15,000 worth of office and refuge furniture, £5,000 of legal support, £3,000 of marketing material and £5,000 of new clothes.
+It is important to note that in-kind support has again significantly increased this year and has directly helped to deliver more services.
+This support included £115,000 worth of new toys, storage and carriage; £15,000 of legal support; £5,000 of marketing material and £25,000 of event tickets.
+Further,working hand in hand with Rotary and other organisations, the in-kind support secured to provide transport, entertainment and food and drink for approximately 24000 children at 128 locations across the UK has been valued at £800000.